7 Funny Business Facts About Traveling Full-Time

 Seeing the above examples clearly demonstrates that any time a company says “This bag is an approved carry-on size…” Take THAT with a grain of salt (because obviously, all the carry-on bag sizes are not one and the same.)

 Can’t we all just be friends & decide collectively what ONE carry-on size should be?

 Decide which airlines you’ll be using and go with the SMALLEST dimensions.
 This way you’re ensured to be able to carry-on those flights and the flights that allow a slightly bigger size.

-There’s all sorts of things that are funny business facts, which make life interesting.
+There are all sorts of things that are funny business facts, which make life interesting.
 I know that some of these you’re probably thinking… “Dude… Brian… Not all of these were funny.”
 And I have to agree with you.
-However, in the moment, when you’re stressed out about these things going on, sometimes you just gotta laugh it off and remember that life will not end.
-There’s going to be more times to get on WiFi.
+However, at the moment, when you’re stressed out about these things going on, sometimes you just gotta laugh it off and remember that life will not end.
+There’s going to be more time to get on WiFi.
 Learn to batch & schedule more content so that you can free up those potentially stressful times because life is too short & precious to fuss about stuff that isn’t really that important to get your feathers ruffled about.

 For more funny tips, and more explanations to these, check out the YouTube video we produced that goes along with this blog post called Funny Facts About Travelling Full-Time Together With An Online Business